RadotJar/OccamsOverambitiouslyOversimplifiedandObnoxiouslyOldSchoolRPG/PlayerRules.md

 - If the character has two, they must make a save
 - If the character has one or none, they fail

+### Luck
+LUCK is a special attribute that can be used to improve the odds of a character succeeding on a save.
+After a save, a player may burn points of LUCK to reroll 1 die per LUCK point spent.
+This can only be done once per save.

+A character's LUCK can be changed through significant in game events.
+Examples include: Gaining/Losing the favour of a powerful being/organisation, achieving/failing important goals.
+Any event that makes the players around the table think "wow, that was lucky" should increase a character's LUCK.
+Similarly, any event that induces a "damn, that was so unlucky", should reduce a character's LUCK.

 ## Combat
 On a side's turn, each character may move a short distance and perform one action.
 Alternatively, a character may move a long distance and perform no action.